utfsm-eg2-data-analysis/simulations/README.md

 # simulations

 Scripts to generate and reconstruct CLAS events.
 Prepared for the EG2 experiment.
-Exclusive to run in the JLAB farm.
+This current branch **usm** is exclusive to run in the USM farm.

 ## Requirements